ramdio12/cookbook/README.md

 ### PROFILE

-- This page has the user's Info
+- This page has the user's Info, they can change the default profile pic or edit their info

 ## Challenges